 My beautiful wife, Julie, and I were recently married and have four kids between us.
 We met volunteering at church and I knew immediately that she was the one for me.

-Boy Scouts, Cub Scouts, dance classes, running a few businesses, writing a book, and raising a family keep us pretty busy, but we still manage to find time for reading, hiking, and being involved in our church.
+Boy Scouts, Cub Scouts, dance classes, running a few businesses #likeaVoss, writing a book, and raising a family keep us pretty busy, but we still manage to find time for reading, hiking, and being involved in our church.

 I spent 10+ years working for my dad’s window cleaning company in Madison, Wisconsin.

 He built it from the ground up and, naturally, I became an employee myself when I was very young.
 After school, I was a full-time window washer for dad’s “Radiant Home Service” and was also involved in some of the part-time janitorial endeavors.

 Dad and I made a go of it until I decided to relocate to St. Louis for some adventure and he up and moved to Wyoming.
 The man loves his mountains, and he still washes windows out there on occasion.

 The only business model that makes any sense to me is to always, always work to earn referrals and repeat business; I just keep it simple and give my clients what they want.

-I show up, work hard, and it always seems to work out for me in the end.
+I show up, work #likeaVoss, and it always seems to work out for me in the end.
 People seem to appreciate honest, hard work; they tell their friends about it, and my business keeps growing every year.

-One of my many favorite things I love about my day-to-day is that I get to feed my brain while I work.
-When I’m not making friends with my clients, I am listening to books on audio.
-I often cover a few books each week on anything from theology and philosophy to finance and family.
+One of the things I love about my day-to-day is that I get to feed my brain while I work.
+When I’m not making friends with my #awesomeVossome clients, I am listening to audio books #likeaVoss.
+I often cover a few fiction and non-fiction books each week on anything from theology and philosophy to finance and family.

-I am a life-long learner and I firmly believe that a day spent without learning anything is a day wasted, and a mentor once told me that if you’re not moving forward, you’re moving backward!
+I am a life-long learner #likeaVoss and I firmly believe that a day spent without learning anything is a day wasted.
+A wise mentor once told me that if you’re not moving forward, you’re moving backward!